-5.3.1 Mernda Rail Extension
+Mernda Rail Extension

 The contract to design and construct the Mernda Rail extension was awarded to John Holland in November 2016.
-Major construction works commenced in April 2017, with construction of the three new stations, 8km of rail line and associated infrastructure now substantially complete.
+Major construction works commenced in April 2017 to construct three new stations, 8km of rail line and associated infrastructure.